 Good parenting tips for school going children: Parenting is one of the most challenging and rewarding jobs in the world.
 As parents, we strive to provide our children with the tools they need to succeed in life, and this mission is particularly crucial when our children start going to school.

-In this article it has been discussed how to be a good parent for guiding your children to be a good human being and a successful professional in their future career.
+In this article, we have discussed how to be a good parent in guiding your children to be a good human being and a successful professional in their future careers.
 We will explore 10 top good parenting tips for school-going children, each illustrated with real-life examples and success stories to inspire and guide you on your parenting journey.
 Let’s first discuss ‘how to be a good parent to school going children is parenting’.

 “Parenting is guiding, supporting, and loving – providing the wings for our children to soar in their academic and personal skies.” – Dr. Md.
 Usmangani Ansari